baconsocrispy/reb-portfolio/README.md

 `import React from 'react'`
 `import { createRoot } from 'react-dom/client'`

-Import the App component from wherever it is housed
+Import the App component from wherever it is housed (react folder)

 In the connect() function in the react controller get the root div from the home page.